yesplease/docs/docs/push-to-kindle/email-address.md

 1. Click 'Add a new approved e-mail address'
 1. Enter `kindle@fivefilters.org`

-::: tip
+::: warning
-For extra privacy, you can also add a made up email address, e.g. made.up.address@nowhere.com, and tell Push to Kindle to use that as the 'from' address.
+Some users are reporting problems with delivery when using a custom 'send from' address.
+For the time being we're recommending users stick to 'kindle@fivefilters.org' as the send from address.
 :::